webmasterCCB/CCBwebsite/support.md

 <h2>Kroger Community Rewards Program</h2>

 <p>Support Classic City Band at no cost to you!
-Every time you shop at Kroger using your rewards card, a percentage of your purchase will be donated to CCB.</p>
+Every time you shop at Kroger using your rewards card, a percentage of your purchase will be donated to CCB.
+If you don't have a rewards card, but you do shop at Kroger, you can register for one when you next shop there.
+(The card allows you to take advantage of their BOGO and other discounted offers!)</p>

 <h3>How to Enroll:</h3>